 High rates of poverty mean that millions of children fail to complete education, dropping out of school early to help their families earn money, by labouring in the fields or selling goods on the streets.
 In rural areas, over 40% of children of school age may not be in the classroom.
 Literacy rates are therefore low, with as many as 48% of people aged over 15 unable to read and write.Citation Families rely on subsistence agriculture, but this is increasingly prone to climate shocks and stresses.
 As one of the most populous countries in Africa, there is also a growing problem of land shortages for farming families in rural areas like the SNNPR.

-What is Global Care doing about poverty in Ethiopia?
+What did Global Care do about poverty in Ethiopia?

-Our goal is to challenge the culture which fails to value education, and to develop alternative sources of income for families, so they are less reliant on child labour.
-The project launched in September 2020, will run for four years, and is expected to benefit an estimated 675 children.
+Through the project, we challenged the culture which fails to value education, and developed alternative sources of income for families, so they are less reliant on child labour.
+The project launched in September 2020, impacting at least 785 children before it finished in 2024.

 I want to help